filecoin-project/specs/networking.md

 ## Transports, Streams & Encryption

 Connections between nodes are end-to-end-encrypted and -authenticated, thus every node has a `peerId` associated with it.
-Any node can also support unencrypted or unauthenticated connection request, but it is not required to do so.

 Filecoin protocols are run as multiple streams over a single connection.
 Only one connection should exist between two nodes at any time, multiple streams within that connections must be used to exchange different protocols.